cloud66/help-old/_posts/beta/advanced-docker-deployments.md

 </tr>
 <tr>
     <td><a href="#health">health</a></td>
-    <td>One of the values: 'default', 'none' or 'notify'; or a hash containing at least one of 'endpoint:', 'protocol:', 'accept:' or 'timeout:'</td>
+    <td>One of the values: 'default', 'none' or a hash containing at least one of 'type:', endpoint:', 'protocol:', 'accept:' or 'timeout:'</td>
 </tr>
 <tr>
     <td><a href="#requires">requires</a></td>